• Skip to primary navigation

 Instructions

-- Then give the porridge a good stir with a handwhisk and still stirring, slowly add in about half the egg.
+• Then give the porridge a good stir with a handwhisk and stirring vigorously, slowly add in about half the egg.
 I find it easier to beat the eggs in the jug I measured the milk in, and add them to the pan from that.
 Once the first half of the egg is fully combined, add the rest.
-Stir for around 30 seconds and then leave to cook for an additional 2 to 3 minutes, until you’ve got a lovely thick consistency.
+Continue to stir vigorously for around 30 seconds and then leave to cook for an additional 2 to 3 minutes, until you’ve got a lovely thick consistency.
 You can stir through any add in’s now and serve.

 Comments